JoshuaIsom/connexiful/README.md

 5. **Balance Connection and Autonomy:** Explore ways to balance interconnectedness with personal autonomy and well-being.

 #### Key Questions to Explore:
-1. **What does it mean to be "full of connection"?**
+1. **Experiential Dimension:**  How does it feel to be deeply connected?
+What sensations and emotions arise when you think of being "full of connection"?
-2. **How do our connections shape our identities and experiences?**
-3. **What are the benefits and challenges of being deeply interconnected?**
+2. **Imaginal Dimension:**  What visual or symbolic imagery does "connexiful" evoke?
+How can these images help us understand and appreciate interconnectedness?
+3. **Philosophical Dimension:** What are the philosophical implications of a world that is "full of connection"?
+How does this perspective challenge or enhance our existing beliefs about individuality and community?
-4. **How can we foster healthy, sustainable connections in our personal and collective lives?**
+4. **Practical Dimension:** How can we practice a "connexiful" mindset in our daily lives to foster empathy, collaboration and balance?
-5. **In what ways can we creatively express and embody the concept of Connexiful?**

 ### The Connexiful Prompt: